 Why do we think of the Vikings as one people?

 The primary sources on the Vikings and their culture are an accumulation of chronicles and histories written first and foremost by religious scholars.
-At the time of their writing, the monotheistic religions of Christianity and Islam sought to unite the peoples of the world under one god.
+At the time of their writing, the monotheistic religions of Christianity and Islam sought to unite the world’s peoples under one god.
 Their convictions about their faith created a perceptual lens about the world we would call “us against them.”
 The differences between outside groups were of little or no consequence because, ultimately, it was believed that they would eventually be converted and brought into the fold.
-Therefore, an extremely two-dimensional view of Viking Age Scandinavians was created, one which broadly described them all as “pagans.”
+Therefore, they created an extremely two-dimensional view of Viking Age Scandinavians, one which broadly described them all as “pagans.”

-Fast forward to the 19th century when a renewed interest in the Viking Age began, the first scholars to approach the subject had little more than these religiously biased texts to go on.
-And let us not forget that the 19th century was still an age of belief, where Christian dogma was always (for the most part) universally accepted in Western Europe.
+Fast forward to the 19th century when a renewed interest in the Viking Age began, and we see that the first scholars to approach the subject had little more than the religiously biased texts to go on.
+Moreover, let us not forget that the 19th century was still an age of belief, where Christian dogma was (for the most part) universally accepted in Western Europe.
 What this allowed was for the same slanted view of Viking Age Scandinavians to persist for a time, which eventually led to the cultural perception that the Vikings were, in no uncertain terms, one people.
-We have since realised the inadequacy of this view.
-Unfortunately, the cultural understanding of the Vikings continues to propagate the one-people myth.

-Further reinforcing the view that the Vikings were one people is the fact that from an archaeological perspective, there is a distinct culture that emerged at the beginning of the Viking Age that stood apart from its neighbours.
-Finds from Norway to Denmark to the Grobin Colony in what is today Latvia shows that there was a common culture shared across Scandinavia.
-Therefore, when we speak of the differences between the Norwegians, Swedes, and Danes of the Viking Age, we must be careful to understand that we are dealing with three regional identities united by a more significant geographical and cultural relationship.
-We must also be cognizant of the fact that these differences continued to evolve over the course of the Viking Age (it lasted three centuries).
-In 1066, the consensus date for the close of the Viking Age, the differences between the Danes and Norwegians and Swedes far exceeded the differences between them in 793, the consensus date for the opening of the Viking Age.
+Further reinforcing the view that the Vikings were one people is the fact that from an archaeological perspective, a distinct culture emerged at the beginning of the Viking Age that stood apart from its neighbors.
+Finds from Norway to Denmark to the Grobin Colony (in what is today Latvia) show that there was a common culture shared across Scandinavia.
+Therefore, when we speak of the differences between the Norwegians, Swedes, and Danes of the Viking Age, we must be careful to make clear that we are dealing with three regional identities united by a more significant geographical and cultural relationship.
+We must also be cognizant of the fact that these differences continued to evolve throughout the Viking Age, which lasted three centuries.
+In 1066, the commonly employed date for the close of the Viking Age, the differences between the Danes and Norwegians and Swedes far exceeded the differences between them in 793, the commonly employed date for the opening of the Viking Age.

-Most of what we know about the Vikings both politically and culturally is derived from analyses of the Danes.
+Most of what we know about the Vikings, both politically and culturally, is derived from analyses of the Danes.
 Chroniclers such as Dudo, Alcuin, Saxo Grammaticus, Rimbert, Notker, among others, all focus nearly exclusively on the Danish people to form their conclusions.
 Therefore, we know much, much more about Viking Age Danes and their exploits than any other group.
-This is not surprising since the Danes were far more involved with the politics of the continent than the Norwegians and the Swedes.
+This is not surprising since the Danes were far more involved with the continent’s politics than the Norwegians and the Swedes.

 In contrast to their cousins in Norway and Sweden, the Danes consistently appear to have been a regional, cultural, and military power from the mid-8th century onward (although this could be a slant from our familiarity with the Danes).
 Even the Franks admitted in the Annals of Fulda that the Danes were the most powerful among the Northmen.
 As a political power, the Danes also had the closest thing to a monarchy of any of the three regions.
 Although they experienced political turmoil at the beginning of the 9th century, their rulers reigned consistently throughout the Viking Age, giving the Danes a political and societal strength the others did not have.

 The Danes were also heavily involved in regional politics.
-The Royal Frankish Annals recorded that the Danes sent an emissary in 782 to Charlemagne’s court, along with other Saxon leaders, to hold formal political discussions in response to the massacre of Verden, in which the Franks captured, forcibly baptised, and murdered three thousand Saxon warriors just miles from the Danish border.
-Although there is no mention of what came of that meeting, it demonstrates that the Danes were heavily involved in the events of the time and did not just appear from nowhere.
+The Royal Frankish Annals recorded that the Danes sent an emissary in 782 to Charlemagne’s court, along with other Saxon leaders, to hold formal political discussions in response to the massacre of Verden, in which the Franks captured, forcibly baptized, and murdered three thousand Saxon warriors mere miles from the Danish border.
+Although there is no mention of what came of that meeting, it demonstrates the Danes were interwoven in the events of the time.
+They did not, as chroniclers have suggested, appear from nowhere in 793.

-It is against this body of knowledge about the Danes that we tend to compare the other Vikings.
+It is against our body of knowledge about the Danes that we tend to compare the other Vikings.
 Unfortunately, we do not know all that much about the early political formations of Norway and Sweden.
-The Ynglingasaga, the saga of the Yngling Dynasty in Norway, purports to tell of the events that led to the establishment of Norway’s monarchy, but it offers very little in the way of substance about the structure of their society, the influence they exerted over neighboring peoples and the cultural backbone that drove their ambitions.
+The Ynglingasaga, the saga of the Yngling Dynasty in Norway, purports to tell of the events that led to the establishment of Norway’s monarchy.
+However, it offers very little in the way of substance about the structure of their society, their influence over neighboring peoples, and the cultural backbone that drove their ambitions.
 We do know that the Norwegians were poised to conduct raids before their Danish cousins — they were the first to attack Ireland and Western France, and are thought to have carried out the raid on Lindisfarne — but ultimately did not exert the same influence as the Danes across Europe.
-An example of this is the invasion Brittany in the late 9th Century where Norwegian Vikings took control of the regional centre of Nantes.
-They held it for years until the Bretons expelled them, only to find a derelict city and no concerted effort to colonise the land as had been done in Britain and Normandy by the Danes.
+An example of this is the invasion of Brittany in the late 9th Century, where Norwegian Vikings took control of the regional center of Nantes.
+They held it for years until the Bretons expelled them, only to find a derelict city and no concerted effort to colonize the land as had been done in Britain and Normandy by the Danes.

-We are lucky insofar as we know the Swedes were likely the most different among the three groups.
 The account of Ibn Fadlan during his embassy to the land of the Khazars demonstrates a few stark differences between the Rus and the Danes.
-For one, the Rus were allegedly covered in blue tattoos, which is not something that was commonly reported by Frankish scholars.
-The method of burial for their king, their grooming habits, among other things stand in contrast to their western cousins.
-Likewise, the Frankish chronicler Rimbert recounts the mission of Anskar to Sweden to convert them to Christianity where he describes the unusual and shocking religious rituals of the Swedes at Upsala, including human sacrifice.
+For one, the Rus were allegedly covered in blue tattoos, which is not something that Western chroniclers commonly reported.
+The method of burial for their king, their grooming habits, among other details, stands in contrast to the Danes.
+Likewise, the Frankish chronicler Rimbert recounts the mission of Anskar to Sweden to convert them to Christianity, where he describes the unusual and shocking religious rituals of the Swedes at Upsala, including human sacrifice.
 That the Swedes may have been somewhat different from their Danish and Norwegian cousins from a cultural and spiritual standpoint is still hotly debated.
 Again, it is hard to say anything for sure as the sources in question have disagreements that undermine their credibility.

-Due to our general ignorance of the political and cultural structure of early Swedish and Norwegian society, it may be said that the real difference between the three groups is how much we know about them, especially early on.
-Archeologically speaking the three groups were very similar if not the same, and there existed a distinct shared culture, as evidenced by ship burials and colonies in all three regions, which stood apart from their neighbours (i.e. Saxons, Slavs, etc.).
+Due to our general ignorance of the political and cultural structure of early Swedish and Norwegian society, the real difference between the three groups ultimately boils down to how much we know about them, especially early on.
+Archeologically speaking, the three groups were very similar if not the same, and there existed a distinct shared culture, as evidenced by ship burials and colonies in all three regions, which stood apart from their neighbors (i.e., Saxons, Slavs, Obrodites, Finns, Lapps, and others).
 By that account, the Danes, as evidenced by the texts we have about them, are far and above the most familiar to us, and tend to drive our conception of what it was to be a Viking.
-From there, we can say that the Norwegians participated in Ireland and France, and made the great leap across the pond to Iceland, Greenland and the Americas, but culturally and politically much of what we think we know about them is derived from our familiarity with the Danes (and they were so heavily involved with the Danes that such comparisons appear to be appropriate).
-Likewise, much of what we think we know about the Swedes is a derivation of what we know about the Danes.
-Further reinforcing this notion is the idea that a more substantial number of the most exceptional Vikings of the day were Danish (there were, of course, great Vikings from Norway and Sweden as well).
-Therefore, dare I say, the Danes were the actual embodiment of what we refer to today as “Vikings”.
+From there, we can say that the Norwegians participated in Ireland and France, and made the great leap across the pond to Iceland, Greenland, and the Americas.
+However, culturally and politically, much of what we think we know about them appears to be derived from our familiarity with the Danes (and they were so heavily involved with the Danes that such comparisons appear to be appropriate).
+Likewise, much of what we think we know about the Swedes appears to derive from our familiarity with the Danes, though we do have evidence to suggest the Rus were considerably different from the Danes and Norwegians.
+Simply put, the most considerable difference between Viking Age Danes, Norwegians, and Swedes is what we know about them.